karimbeyrouti/ember-three-ui/README.md

 ==============================================================================

 This addon enables three.js scene hierarchy to be composed in templates.
+It currently support a small subset of the functionality provided by three.js, there is lots to add and improve.
+However, hopefully this is a solid foundation for future development.

-For example, this is the handlebars template for a simple scene:
+This is the handlebars template for a simple scene:

 ```handlebars
 <main>